The Nichols Humanitarian Fund

 - Summer Public Health in the Dominican Republic

 Humanitarian Service Awards from the fund are allocated yearly.
-In the fall semester, applications are available to fund service projects that will be implemented during winter and summer breaks.
-Please continue to visit this page for updated information, and to access and submit your funding application when it becomes available.
-If you have any questions about the Nichols Humanitarian Fund or the award application process, please contact Erika Larson in Vanderbilt University’s Office of Active Citizenship and Service at email@example.com .
+In the fall semester, applications are available to fund service projects that will be implemented during the summer academic break.
+Please continue to visit this page for updated information.
+The application is currently available here.
+If you have any questions about the Nichols Humanitarian Fund or the award application process, please contact Erika Larson in Vanderbilt University’s Office of Active Citizenship and Service at firstname.lastname@example.org .